 The Student Multimedia Studio is open by appointment only again this semester.
 As with fall semester, we are continuing to offer our 3D printing service.
 The only difference is that we do not offer in-person consultations and have established contactless pickup for finished prints.
 Once a request is completed the student will be notified via email from our email@example.com account with instructions on pickup.
 Thank you in advance for your patience as we navigate through new procedures and make necessary adjustments this semester.

 Thanks to a generous sponsorship from the Undergraduate Student Government in May of 2013, University Libraries (UL) acquired the Makerbot Replicator 2x, a dual-extrusion 3D printer.
 Since then, UL has had several 3D printer models - Ultimaker 2, Printrbot Play, and now has 2 Prusa i3 MK2 printers.
 The 3D printing service is managed by the Student Multimedia Studio, located on the first floor of the Kent State University Library.

 Printing capabilities are open to all currently enrolled KSU students free of charge.

 This guide contains information on 3D printing at the SMS.
 In it you will find our printing policies and procedures, along with information such as FAQs, a glossary of terms and links to free 3D modeling software.
-Click on the tabs above or links below to access the various pages.
+Follow the left-hand navigation to access the various pages.